-The TENET i2c program is open to University of Calgary researchers, clinicians, postdocs, undergraduate students, graduate students and staff across all faculties interested in transforming their health-related research into a commercial product.
+The TENET i2c program is open to University of Calgary researchers, clinicians, postdocs, graduate students, and staff across all faculties interested in transforming their health-related research into a commercial product.

 To be eligible, applicants must meet the following criteria: